d3fc/d3fc/components/tools/README.md

 * In the first phase, a circle is drawn around the data point closest to the mouse (the **origin**); a mouse click advances the component to the next phase.
 * In the second phase, a second circle is drawn around the data point closest to the mouse (the **target**) and a line is drawn between it and the origin point; a mouse click advances the component to the final phase.
-* In the final phase, the two axis aligned lines are drawn showing measurments on the Y axis and X axis; a mouse click hides the ruler and returns the component to the first phase.
+* In the final phase, the two axis aligned lines are drawn showing measurements on the Y axis and X axis; a mouse click hides the ruler and returns the component to the first phase.

 The component comprises the following SVG elements:

 * Two circles to mark the origin and target points.
 * A line between these points.
-* Two lines which show the x and y components of the measurment.
+* Two lines which show the x and y components of the measurement.
-* Two labels which show the x and y components of the measurment.
+* Two labels which show the x and y components of the measurement.

 fc.tools.**measure**()